Agenda & Abstracts

 Marketing Channel Mix: How Should it all Fit Together?
 (Panel)

-Moderator: Keith Osiewicz, Ingeniux
+Moderator: Keith Osiewicz, VP of Business Development, Ingeniux

 1:00 – 2:30pm – Marketing Track

 How are all of your marketing channels supposed to fit together to deliver success?
 This is the big question any head of marketing faces, and as the number of digital marketing opportunities expands this question is more important than ever.
-Come learn how marketing leaders from life science companies of various sizes spend their finite marketing budget on different channels to reach their goals.
+Come and learn how marketing leaders from life science companies of various sizes spend their finite marketing budget on different channels to reach their goals.

 Joanne Gordon, The Full Circle